Feature Image Credit: @brisbookish

 If you’re a science fiction and fantasy reader like myself, living vicariously through protagonists and characters who warp their way through time and space makes the day a bit brighter.
 You’ve probably found yourself on one too many nights gleefully curled up into a new fantasy complete with aliens, magic, time machines and the likes.
 If that’s you—or if you’re looking to explore the genre of sci-fi and fantasy a bit more—2022 has ensured your reading list stays out of this world.

-Here are the most anticipated new sci-fi and fantasy novels releasing next year.
+Here are the most anticipated new sci-fi and fantasy novels releasing in 2022.

 How High We Go in the Dark by Sequoia Nagamatsu (January 18, 2022)